That ain't perfume! Ancient bottle contained feces, likely used for medicine

 The researchers also found trace amounts of aromatic compounds in that glass bottle, likely from thyme or oregano — perhaps used to mask the odor of the poo.

-Not quite two thousand years ago, Galen wrote down this very recipe.
+Not quite 2,000 years ago, Galen wrote down this very recipe.
 Now it doesn't just exist as words.
 "Yeah, I mean, it's real," says Çelebi.
 "We found it.
 It wasn't a perfume — it was something totally opposite."

 "This is the first scientific proof which sustains what is written in ancient books," says Maria Perla Colombini, a professor emeritus of analytical chemistry at the University of Pisa who wasn't involved in the research.
 "It's quite difficult to find these molecules."